mrdcvlsc/extended-precision-integers/README.md

 To use just include the header file `#include "epi.hpp"`.

 **Notes:**
-- using the result of shifting bits greater than a `number<>`'s width is strongly discouraged.
+- using the result of shifting bits greater than a `whole_number<>`'s width is strongly discouraged.
-- When computing very large value of numbers with `constexpr` you might need to set the `-fconstexpr-steps=` to a large value.
+- When computing very large value of numbers with `constexpr` you might need to set the `-fconstexpr-steps=` to a larger value.

 ## **TO-DO**